libvips/libvips/_posts/2019-11-29-True-streaming-for-libvips.md

 input_stream.on_read(read_handler)
 ```

 This makes a very simple stream which just reads from a file.
+Without a
-serves bytes from that.
-Without a seek handler, `Streami` will
+seek handler, `Streami` will treat this as a pipe and do automatic header
-treat this as a pipe and do automatic header buffering.
+buffering.

 You can use it like this: